Rishita3710/PingPongGame/README.md

 Features

--Interactive Gameplay: Play against a friend with controls designed for both players.
+- Interactive Gameplay: Play against a friend with controls designed for both players.

--Real-time Score Tracking: The game keeps track of scores and displays them in real-time.
+- Real-time Score Tracking: The game keeps track of scores and displays them in real-time.

--Responsive Design: Works well on various screen sizes and devices, adapting the game area accordingly.
+- Responsive Design: Works well on various screen sizes and devices, adapting the game area accordingly.
--Simple Controls: Use keyboard arrows or WASD keys to control paddles for each player.
--Collision Detection: The ball interacts with paddles and walls with realistic bounce effects.

 Technologies Used